Big second half propels OSU women past ORU in season-opener

-STILLWATER -- Oklahoma State's women's basketball team won its 15th consecutive home opener on Sunday afternoon inside Gallagher-Iba Arena, scoring a 54-73 win over Oral Roberts.
+STILLWATER — Oklahoma State's women's basketball team won its 15th consecutive home opener Sunday afternoon inside Gallagher-Iba Arena, scoring a 73-54 win over Oral Roberts.

 Lauren Fields ignited the Cowgirl offense with consecutive 3-pointers in the first seven minutes of the first quarter.
 OSU held a 19-13 lead over the Golden Eagles after the first 10 minutes of action.